Dirty Pixels: Towards End-to-End Image Processing and Perception: Conclusion

 \section{Conclusion}

-In the future most images taken by cameras and other imaging systems will be consumed by high-level computer vision architectures, not by humans.
+In the future a large portion of the images taken by cameras and other imaging systems will be consumed by high-level perception stacks, not by humans.
 We must reexamine the foundational assumptions of image processing in light of this momentous change.
-Image reconstruction algorithms designed to produce visually pleasing images for humans are not necessarily appropriate for computer vision pipelines.
-We have proposed one approach to redesigning low-level image processing to better serve high-level imaging tasks, in a way that incorporates and benefits from knowledge of the physical image formation model.
-But ours is only the first, not the final word in a promising new area of research.
+Image reconstruction algorithms designed to produce visually pleasing images for humans are not necessarily appropriate for a given perception task.
+We have proposed one approach to redesigning low-level processing pipelines in an end-to-end optimization framework, in a way that incorporates and benefits from knowledge of the physical image formation model and producing high-quality perceptually pleasing images when optimized for human-viewing.